Christmas in Malaga in 2024

 Things to do in Malaga at Christmas

 For a full calendar of December events in Malaga, check out our ‘What’s on in Malaga December’ guide.
-Note that this post refers to events in December 2018.
-Bookmark this page for updates for 2019.

 What would you recommend in Malaga at Christmas?